This information is part of the Colgate University catalog, 2025-26.

 The Department of Religion at Colgate offers a program of study that challenges students to explore the role of religion across cultures and historical periods, and to think critically about the nature and expression of religiousness.
 Religion courses offer training in a unique combination of skills, including close textual analysis, direct observation, critical thinking, and cross-cultural understanding.

 The study of religion is necessarily interdisciplinary, making reflective use of the full variety of liberal arts methods.
-In addition, it engages related issues in philosophy, ethics, society, spirituality, science, gender, sexuality, arts, and politics.
+It engages related issues in philosophy, ethics, society, spirituality, science, gender, sexuality, arts, and politics.
 Thus, a major or minor in religion may serve as a natural complement to other majors.
 Students in the arts and humanities, for instance, will find that the study of religious texts and worlds affords them greater insight into literature and visual art.
-Some students may seek to make stronger interdisciplinary connections.
-In consultation with an adviser, students may elect to create a track through the religion major or minor that brings their work in religion into dialogue with their work in other departments or programs.
-Possible tracks include:

 Awards